Best & Worst State Economies

 “The economy, stupid” — a rallying cry for the staff of Bill Clinton's 1992 presidential campaign, often misquoted as “It's the economy, stupid,” this phrase remains one of the most popular maxims in modern American politics.

-Today, more Americans view the national economy as being in excellent shape (18%) than in poor shape (12%), but as with many other political issues, most of us are in the middle with 37% rating the economy as good and another 30% saying it’s only fair.
+Today, more Americans view the national economy as being in excellent shape (18 percent) than in poor shape (12 percent), but as with many other political issues, most of us are in the middle with 37 percent rating the economy as good and another 30 percent saying it's only fair.
 Still, the percentage of people who say the economy as excellent more than doubled from the start of 2018 to the end of 2019.

-But the truth is that the nation’s economy, healthy or not, is really a collection of a bunch of smaller economies, and as the states go, so goes the nation.
+But the truth is that the nation's economy, healthy or not, is really a collection of a bunch of smaller economies.
+As the states go, so goes the nation.
 So which states have the most robust economies — and which ones need to make the most progress?

 You can jump to the bottom of the page to see our full methodology, but here's a quick summation: We ranked the states from best to worst in a total of nine categories, and those rankings were added together to create a total ranking in which higher numbers equate to a healthier economy.